 Abelardo Lafuente was born in Madrid in 1871.
 Following his father who became the municipal architect of Manilla, he moved to the Philippines with wife and kids.
 Abelardo also became an architect in Manilla but most of his work was done in Shanghai after moving in 1913.
 He quickly made a partnership with G.O.
 Wooten, introducing “Mozarabic” or Moorish-Andalusian style to Shanghai.
 Only few of those buildings still exist, including the former Star Garage on Nanjing Xi Lu (picture further down) and the former Jewish Club next door.
 The master piece of the style is surely the Andalusian villa on Du Lun Lu, that is still standing.

 Abelardo Lafuente then operated alone and was in great demand for interior design, creating the ball room of several hotels.
-This included the Astor House hotel on the North Bund that he did the design for one of the extension in 1917 and then renovated in 1923 (this can still be visited) and the Majestic Hotel on Bubbling Well Road in 1923 (around of the same place as current CITIC Square on Nanjing Xi Lu).
+He worked for Kadoorie family Hong Kong and Shanghai Hotel Company, designing one of the extension in 1917 of the Astor House Hotel and then renovating it in 1923 (this can still be visited).
+He also carried a major transformation of the Majestic Hotel on Bubbling Well Road in 1923 (around of the same place as current CITIC Square on Nanjing Xi Lu).

 Being the only Spanish architect in town, he also made a design for the Jai Alai building in the French Concession at the corner of Avenue Joffre (Today corner of HuaiHai Lu and Shaanxi Lu, at the place of the Paris Spring shopping mall), although it is not confirmed if his design was finally constructed.
 Lafuente also created film theaters for the Spanish business man Antonio Ramos who introduced cinema to Shanghai and a few villas including the former Soong villa, today’s home to Sasha’s restaurant at the corner of Avenue Pétain and Rue Francis Garnier (today HengShan lu and Dong Ping lu).